Paardheev/SHAASTRA-CTF-2025/Reverse Engineering/SUM OF PASSWORDS/Solution.md

   return local_c;
 }

+If the image isn't clear, above is the decomiled code.

 Here you can see that it is the sum of factors of the number 0x311f5 which is 201205

 Which indeed is 241452.